Timothy-J-Warner/membrane-flux-analysis-tool/README.md

 - Feature 1: Reading time-mass data, inputs and test conditions from .csv files.
 - Feature 2: Applying data smoothing to the mass values.
+- Feature 3: Converting mass to volume
-- Feature 3: Finding mass values at the start and end of the specified test windows.
+- Feature 4: Finding volume values at the start and end of the specified test windows.
-- Feature 4: Calculating flux from changes in mass and membrane properties.
+- Feature 5: Calculating flux from changes in volume and membrane properties.
-- Feature 5: Generating outputs.csv file from analysis results.
+- Feature 6: Generating outputs.csv file from analysis results.

 ## Getting Started